derb12/pybaselines/docs/user_guide/masking/index.rst

 performing baseline correction.

-Beginning in version 1.3.0, pybaselines has added direct support for masking to many algorithms, which can be used by setting the :attr:`.Baseline.mask` property.
+Beginning in version 1.3.0, pybaselines has added direct support for masking to many algorithms, which can be used by initializing a :class:`~.Baseline` with a mask or setting the :attr:`~.Baseline.mask` property of an existing instance.
 Using the same conventions as :class:`numpy.ma.MaskedArray` and :func:`astropy.convolution.convolve`, the mask should be a Boolean array with ``True`` values indicating the indices within the data to omit from fitting.

 A simple example is shown below.
 In the example, the mask is set manually, but it could